relloyd/halfpipe/README.md

 ## Usage & Deployment

-Halfpipe is a Golang binary compiled against Oracle Database 19.5 Instant Client drivers (it's backwards compatible with older Oracle versions too).
+Halfpipe is a light-weight Golang binary compiled against Oracle Database 19.5 Instant Client drivers (it's backwards compatible with older Oracle versions too).

 Choose one of these options to get going: